Qiskit/qiskit-addon-pna/README.md

 terms with small coefficients must be truncated, which results in some error in the evolved anti-noise channel.

-2. In addition to the truncation of the evolved anti-noise channel, $\Lambda^{-1}$, $\tilde{O}$ must also be truncated as it is propagated through $\Lambda^{-1}$.
-Of course, this is also a source of bias in the final mitigated expectation value.
+2. In addition to the truncation of the evolved anti-noise channel, $\Lambda^{-1}$, $\tilde{O}$ is also truncated as it is propagated through $\Lambda^{-1}$.
+This is also a source of bias in the final mitigated expectation value.

 3. While letting $\tilde{O}$ grow larger during propagation will increase its accuracy, measuring it requires taking many more shots on the QPU.
-It is often practical and sufficient to only measure the largest terms in $\tilde{O}$; however, one does not generally know the optimal number of terms to measure for a given $\tilde{O}$ calculation.
+Typicall this increases the coefficients of the original Pauli terms in $O$, along with creating many new Pauli terms with smaller coefficients.
+Both the rescaling of the original coefficients and the creation of new terms can increase sampling overhead.
+In practice, we truncate once more by measuring only the largest terms in $\tilde{O}$

 ----------------------------------------------------------------------------------------------------